 Gregory Johnson (PhD Mechanical Engineering), Current: Graduate Student, UMN

 The lab welcomes inquiries from candidates at all levels and technical background.
 We are currently looking for:

 Email Dr. Kodandaramaiah with a CV, list of references, with a statement of your previous work and future career goals.

-Students already in the Mechanical Engineering program at UMN can email Dr. Kodandaramaiah (email@example.com) to setup a time to discuss potential projects of mutual interest.
+Students already in the Mechanical Engineering and Biomedical Engineering program at UMN can email Dr. Kodandaramaiah (firstname.lastname@example.org) to setup a time to discuss potential projects of mutual interest.
 External candidates interested in working in the lab are encouraged to apply to the ME program.

 Undergraduates keen on getting research experience are also welcome to contact Dr. Kodandaramaiah.
 In your email, use subject line “Interested in UROP project in your lab”.
 Include a list of courses taken, with grades obtained.